 Step 1: Make the Dough

-- Add the warm water heated to 115-120F and 1 tbsp of the olive oil to a medium sized bowl.
+- Add the warm water and 1 tablespoon of the olive oil to a medium sized bowl.

 - Then, add in the instant yeast, all purpose flour, and salt on top of the water.
 Stir with a wooden spoon until crumbly.
 Then, pour the dough on to a clean surface and knead it for 2-3 minutes or until it comes together into a smooth ball.

 - Coat a large bowl with the remaining oil and place the dough into the bowl and turn it over to cover both sides in oil.